Business, Work & College Success

-Learn how to make a winning impression by using correct verbal and non-verbal techniques and to highlight your capabilities and strengths.
+Learn how to make a winning impression by using correct verbal and non-verbal techniques to highlight your capabilities and strengths.
 This interactive class will discuss proper interviewing etiquette, how to respond to difficult questions, the importance of researching the prospective employer, and follow-up procedures after the interview.
 Resumes will be reviewed and evaluated.
 Practice interviewing and get individualized feedback.
-Students need to bring copy of current resume to first day of class.
+Bring current resume to first class.

 How to Schmooze

 Do you hate walking into a room where you don’t know anyone?
-If you want to make connections for professional or personal reasons, effective schmoozing is essential and may yield many benefits: a promotion at work, a date, investor interest, etc. This interactive class will introduce you to how to schmooze without being fake.
-Learn key techniques, participate in various exercises, and get individualized feedback and tips.
+If you want to make connections for professional or personal reasons, effective schmoozing is essential and may yield many benefits: a promotion at work, a date, investor interest, etc. This interactive class will help you schmooze by learning key techniques, participating in various exercises, and getting individualized feedback and tips.

 Assertive Communication Skills in the Workplace

 Are you shy about speaking up?
-Do you lack the ability to communicate confidently at work or at home?
-Great speakers learn how to successfully communicate by developing winning speech patterns, focusing on the audience, and rehearsing!
-Discover techniques to successfully get your point across in a credible and self-assured manner and engage your boss, co-workers, and friends.
-Through simple exercises, learn to voice your opinions, avoid interruptions, make valuable contributions, and much more.
+Do you lack the ability to communicate confidently?
+Learn to successfully communicate by developing winning speech patterns, focusing on the audience, and rehearsing!
+Discover techniques to successfully get your point across in a credible and self-assured manner and engage your boss and co-workers.
+Learn to voice your opinions, avoid interruptions, make valuable contributions, and much more.